-During 2018, the Company used \$1,071,663 in operating activities and \$648,777 in investing activities.
+During 2019 Six Months, the Company used \$718,600 in operating activities and \$66,509 in investing activities (mainly resource properties option payments.)

-Money received from financing activities (share issuance) in 2018 was \$1,829,757.
+Money received from financing activities (shares and convertible debenture issuances) was \$798,958.

 The Company is not subject to external restriction in using its capital resources other than the obligation in connection with the Alaska Pyramid and San Diego Bay Projects, and land payments under the Contact and the Copper Creek Project.